manujag/sql/postgreSQL/readme.md

 SELECT * FROM sellers_item_qty;
 ```

-The table looks like below:
+The table looks something like below:
 |sellersid|itemcode|qty|
 |---------|--------|---|
 |0A       |A2      |75 |